hetvi-1905/Insurance-Claim-Prediction/README.md

 KPI: Smokers form about 1 in 5 of the total population.

 📌 Summary of Key KPIs:

 Metric	KPI Value / Insight

-Highest Insurance Claims	Age ~18
+Highest Insurance Claims:	Age ~18

-Insurance Charges (Female)	$9.43M (Higher than males) Insurance Charges (Male)	$8.32M
+Insurance Charges (Female):	$9.43M (Higher than males)

+Insurance Charges (Male):	$8.32M

-Region with Most Children	Region 2 (26.08%)
+Region with Most Children:	Region 2 (26.08%)

-Smoker Population	20.41%
+Smoker Population:	20.41%

-Non-Smoker Population	79.59%
+Non-Smoker Population:	79.59%

-BMI Peak Range	25–35
+BMI Peak Range:	25–35

-Highest Charges by Age	Ages 40+
+Highest Charges by Age:	Ages 40+

 ## 📜 License
 This project is open-source and free to use.